The Tapping Evidence Base

 138

-EFT was taught across four consecutive weekly classes to 138 secondary students during pre-exam season, with stress, coping, and test anxiety measured before intervention, after the first class, and after the full training; the study was designed to test feasibility of curriculum-embedded EFT rather than to report a single pooled effect size.
+EFT was taught across four consecutive weekly classes to 138 secondary students during pre-exam season, with stress, coping, and test anxiety measured before, after the first class, and after the full training.
+A controlled comparison against no-treatment classes was attempted, but the quantitative data were judged not clearly valid due to methodological contamination, leaving primarily feasibility and qualitative findings.

 How the study worked